Fluorescence: Flying Squirrels

-In 2019 it was observed, by chance, that a flying squirrel fluoresced pink under UV light.
+In 2019 it was observed, by chance, that flying squirrels fluoresce pink under UV light.
 Subsequent research by biologists at Northland College in Northern Wisconsin found that this is true for all three species of North American flying squirrels.
 Non-flying squirrels do not fluoresce under UV light.

 This fluorescence may be an accident of evolution and serve no biological purpose.

 Plants

 Many plants are fluorescent due to the presence of chlorophyll, which is probably the most widely distributed fluorescent molecule, producing red emission under a range of excitation wavelengths.
 This attribute of chlorophyll is commonly used by ecologists to measure photosynthetic efficiency.

 The Mirabilis jalapa flower contains violet, fluorescent betacyanins and yellow, fluorescent betaxanthins.
 Under white light, parts of the flower containing only betaxanthins appear yellow, but in areas where both betaxanthins and betacyanins are present, the visible fluorescence of the flower is faded due to internal light-filtering mechanisms.
 Fluorescence was previously suggested to play a role in pollinator attraction, however, it was later found that the visual signal by fluorescence is negligible compared to the visual signal of light reflected by the flower.

+A rare hybrid within Nepenthes (N. benstonei x N. rafflesiana) which was discovered in 2025 was reported to exhibit vivid green fluorescence on the peristomes of matured pitchers, while more juvenile pitchers exhibited blue fluorescence.
+Prior to this report, only blue fluorescence had been reported in the genus.